-I'm an FAA Gold Seal Certified Flight Instructor and ATP rated pilot based in the greater San Francisco Bay Area with over 20 years and 5,500 hours of flight experience.
+I'm an FAA Gold Seal Certified Flight Instructor and ATP rated pilot based in the greater San Francisco Bay Area with 25 years and 6,800 hours of flight experience.
 I have a passion for aviation, and I love to share it with others.
 Please explore my site to learn more about me and further details about the instruction and services that I provide.
 My FAQ page can help answer your questions about flight instruction and the overall process of learning to fly.
 My Lessons and Library pages hold a collection of documents and references that are useful to student pilot and licensed pilots alike.
 My rates, polices, availability, scheduling, and related issues are all explained on my Rates & Policies page.
 And finally, please use the site search function (the top-level menu magnifying glass feature) to search this site for a particular topic or keyword — this is often the quickest way to find something specific.

-I work with pilots (and student pilots) to become knowledgable, disciplined, safe, and proficient — to become a professional pilot, or at least a private pilot with a professional demeanor.
+I work with pilots (and student pilots) to help them become knowledgeable, disciplined, safe, and proficient — to become a professional pilot, or at least a private pilot with a professional demeanor.
 My "best fit" clients seek a solid understanding, smooth and precise execution, and continual improvement.
 I set high standards, and I will teach you tools and techniques to obtain and maintain those standards.
 I teach for the real-world, not just the checkride.

 If you are just starting out, I can help you earn your private pilot's license.
 Not only will I teach you everything you need to know and master to meet and exceed the FAA requirements, but I will also help you navigate the process.